 Strategies to increase the stock of affordable housing were prioritized, however all partners recognized the importance of supportive services in tandem with affordable rental housing development.
-While the plan does not allocate funds specifically to supportive services, RFPs for use of City of Des Moines HOME-ARP funds will likely not be considered unless the explicit provision of supportive services, or partnership with a provider of supportive services is included as part of the project proposal.
+RFPs for use of City of Des Moines HOME-ARP funds for development of rental housing will not be considered unless the explicit provision of supportive services, or partnership with a provider of supportive services is included as part of the project proposal.
+Specific to the consultations from service providers and the nature of HOME-ARP funded affordable housing, supportive service work programs which prioritize mental health services will be heavily prioritized and reviewed with assistance from the CoC Grant Committee.